opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

 !![QField import actions](../../assets/images/storage-import-actions.png)

-On **Android** all of these actions are available by clicking on the "import (+) button" located on the bottom-right corner of the project/dataset picker screen, which can be accessed by clicking on the "Open local files" button located in QField's welcome screen.
+On **Android** all of these actions are available by clicking on the "Import (+) button" located on the bottom-right corner of the project/dataset picker screen, which can be accessed by clicking on the "Open local files" button located in QField's welcome screen.

 !![](../../assets/images/get-started-storage-local-file-2.png)